Debbie-G-12/Debbie-G-12/README.md

 🌟 **Aspiring Software Engineer | Backend Development | Cloud Enthusiast**

-I am currently a learner at ALX in the Backend Web Development and AWS programs.and i want to revamp my GitHub profile profile
+I am currently a learner at ALX in the Backend Web Development and AWS programs.
 My aim is to grow as a full-stack developer while contributing to projects that solves real-world problem and creating efficient, scalable solution